 The formula for calculating the net cash flow is as follows.

-The three sections of the cash flow statement are added together, yet it is still important to confirm that the sign convention is correct, otherwise, the ending calculation will be incorrect.
+The three sections of the cash flow statement (CFS) are added together, but it is still important to confirm the sign convention is correct, otherwise the ending calculation will be incorrect.

-For example, depreciation and amortization must be treated as non-cash add-backs (+), whereas capital expenditures represent the purchase of long-term fixed assets and are thus subtracted (–).
+For example, depreciation and amortization must be treated as non-cash add-backs (+), while capital expenditures represent the purchase of long-term fixed assets and are thus subtracted (–).

 Net Cash Flow vs. Net Income: What is the Difference?

 The net cash flow metric is used to address the shortcomings of accrual-based net income.